10 Common Misconceptions & Errors in Treating Asthma

 red for rescue drugs and green for maintenance drugs.

-3. Not checking some objective measurement of
+3. Not checking some objective measurement of the patient's air flow obstruction.

 Every patient should have a breathing test to ascertain the degree of